ToolJet/ToolJet/docs/docs/workflows/overview.md

     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/create-new-workflow.gif" alt="Create New Workflow" />
 </div>

-The new instance of the workflow will have two nodes on the canvas - *Start Trigger* and *Result*.
+The new instance of the workflow will have two nodes on the canvas - **Start Trigger** and **Result**.
 Nodes are a graphical representation of each process in a workflow.

-Click on the blue circle on the *Start trigger* node and drag it to create a new node.
-Then select "PostgreSQL" node.
+Click on the blue circle on the **Start trigger** node and drag it to create a new node.
+Then select **PostgreSQL** node.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/new-db-node.gif" alt="Create New PostgreSQL Node" />